CBEP-SoCB-Details/FOCB_WQ/Analysis/Surface_Analysis_Recent.md

 see high correlation with Temperature for the other parameters, especially after accounting for other known covariates.

-We take three approaches to check for the importance of temperature as a predictor of other water quality parameters:

-1. We examine whether temperature is a significant predictor of other parameters in linear models where we treat station and year as random factors

-2.

-We need to regenerate the long-form data, retaining temperature asa predictor variable, not breaking it into a separate dataframe.

 We create long-form data to facilitate faceted graphics.
+We need to regenerate the long-form data, retaining temperature as a predictor variable, not breaking it into a separate data frame.

 ``` r
  nested_data_2 <- recent_data %>%